The Mouth

 Your hand in mine, the high-rises gone mute,

-Closing our eyes to rot engulfing root.
+Our eyes closed tight to rot engulfing root.

 Now here I stand, another New Year falling,